Hyper1450/Modern-vehicle-HUD/README.md

 ## Installation

 1. Place the folder in your `resources` folder.
+2. Remove "main" from the end of the file name.
-2. Add this to your `server.cfg`:
+3. Add this to your `server.cfg`:
    ```
-   ensure vehicle-hud
+   ensure "Modern-vehicle-HUD"
    ```

 ## Configuration